sohaib-masood/Web-application-security-testing-using-misuse-case-based-test-model/README.md

 ## Citation

-This repository accompanies the manuscript "Web Application Security Testing Using Misuse Case Based Test Model."
-Please cite the published article if you use this repository after publication.
+This repository accompanies the manuscript entitled *Web Application Security Testing Using Misuse Case Based Test Model*.
+If you use the source code or raw dataset provided in this repository for academic or research purposes, please cite the corresponding published article.

 ---
 ## License

 This repository is provided for academic and research purposes only.